hongquan/CurliPie/README.rst

     uvicorn api.main:app

-- The front-end are just static files, not built on any framework, so you can access it via http://localhost:8000/demo/.
-But because TailwindCSS is configured to strip unused CSS classes, you may need to rerun this command keep your classes:
+- The front-end are just static files, served by backend also, so you can access it via http://localhost:8000/.
+But because TailwindCSS is configured to strip unused CSS classes, you may need to rerun this command, inside *frontend-dev* folder, to keep your classes:

   .. code-block:: sh